caclab/reverie-reset/README.md

 ### Captioning

 The captioning happens by means of the docker app [jacopofar/neuraltalk2-web](https://github.com/jacopofar/neuraltalk2-web) with a pretrained model.
 Please follow the instructions on the previous link in order to install the docker app.
-The neuraltalk2-web app runs on a separate server and it needs to be initiated with the following command:
+The neuraltalk2-web app runs on a separate server and it needs to be initiated by the server with the following command:

 		sudo docker run --name neuraltalk2-web -p 5000:5000 -v /home/reverie-reset/captiondata:/mounted jacopofar/neuraltalk2-web:latest

+This command has been added as a child process to the main server.js script.
+At boot, the server checks for any docker container running and if it finds one it kills it.
+Finally it executes the jacopofar/neuraltalk2-web.

 ### COM Protocol